Rules for the use of the library

 Reserve and renew

-You can ask our staff to reserve material for you to borrow.
-This can be done by visiting the library, by email (library@prh.fi) or by phone on +358 29 509 5868.
-You can renew an item six times by phone or email.
+You can reserve borrowed material or renew items by email or by visiting our customer service point.
+You can renew an item six times.
 After this, you must return the item.

 Ban on borrowing